-Vaccines are safe, effective and the best way to protect you and those around you from serious illnesses like COVID-19.
+Vaccines are safe, effective and the best way to protect you and those around you from COVID-19.

 Learn more about the safety of COVID-19 vaccines, how they work and possible side effects by visiting Ontario’s COVID-19 vaccine safety website.

 After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada: